 2. Have your gang policies/regulations been updated?
-If so, please provide date and brief summary of changes.
+If so, please provide date and summary of changes.

-Not since implemented in 2011.
+No additional updates since 2011.

 - 3. Where are your gang policy/regulations located/electronically communicated?
-The policy is available on our district website and listed under the Student Services tab and hard copies will be available to parents/community upon request. - 4.
+The policy is available on our district website and listed under the Student Services tab.
+Hard copies will be available to parents/community upon request.
+Dorchester County Public Schools (DCPS) sends a summer mailing to all parents and guardians every year that includes the Dorchester County Board of Education Gang Policy and Student Code of Conduct.
+The DCPS Board Policy, procedures, and code of conduct is also available on the Dorchester County Public Schools website.
+In addition, the Gang Reporting Form is posted on the Dorchester County Public Schools website under the Student Services Department. - 4.
 What educational gang awareness programs does your school system provide to students, staff, and volunteers?